heudiasyc/Evidential-neural-network-for-lymphoma-segmentation/README.md

 ## Train ENN-UNet with random initialization (the same for RBF-UNet):
--  First, train a baseline UNet model (here we provide a pretained baseline UNet model in ./pre-trained_model/ )
+-  First, train a baseline UNet model (here we provide a pre-trained baseline UNet model in ./pre-trained_model/ )
--  Second, indicate the path to the pre-traind UNet model (TRAINING-ENN.py line 116)
+-  Second, indicate the path to the pre-trained UNet model (TRAINING-ENN.py line 116)
 -  Third, run the following code to train ENN-UNet
 ```bash
 python TRAINING-ENN.py
 ```

 ## Train ENN-UNet with k-means initialization (the same for RBF-UNet):
-- First, train a baseline UNet model (here we provide a pretained baseline UNet model in ./pre-trained_model/ )
+- First, train a baseline UNet model (here we provide a pre-trained baseline UNet model in ./pre-trained_model/ )
-- Second, indicate the path to the pre-traind UNet model (TRAINING-ENN_step1.py line 109)
+- Second, indicate the path to the pre-trained UNet model (TRAINING-ENN_step1.py line 109)
 - Third, run the following code to train ENN-UNet by fixing UNet (activate lines 265-266 in unet_enn.py)
 ```bash
 python TRAINING-ENN_step1.py
 ```
-- Last, run the following code finetune the whole model (ENN-UNet). ((activate lines 265-266 in unet_enn.py)
+- Last, run the following code to finetune the whole model (ENN-UNet). ((activate lines 265-266 in unet_enn.py)
 ```bash
 python TRAINING-ENN_step2.py
 ```
-- PS: TRAINING-ENN_step2.py is not necessary if TRAINING-ENN_step2.py can already output good results.
-But a final finetuning of the whold model usually have better results
+- PS: TRAINING-ENN_step2.py is optional if TRAINING-ENN_step1.py can output good results.
+But a final finetuning of the whole model usually has better results.

 ## Acknowledgements
 This repository makes liberal use of code from [DeepOncology](https://github.com/rnoyelle/DeepOncology) for lymphoma data processing.